briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

 black powder, pellet powders, initiating explosives, blasting caps, electric blasting caps, safety fuses, fuse igniters, squibs, cordeau detonant fuses, instantaneous fuses, and igniter cords and igniters.
 "Explosive" does not include "fireworks", as defined in Ohio R.C.
-3743.01, or any substance or material otherwise meeting the definition of explosive set forth in this section that is manufactured, sold, possessed, transported, stored or used in any activity described in Ohio R.C.
-3743.80, provided the activity is conducted in accordance with all applicable laws, rules and regulations, including, but not limited to, the provisions of Ohio R.C.
-3743.80, and the rules of the Fire Marshal adopted pursuant to Ohio R.C.
-3737.82.
+[3743.01][ORC Section 3743.01], or any substance or material otherwise meeting the definition of explosive set forth in this section that is manufactured, sold, possessed, transported, stored or used in any activity described in Ohio R.C.
+[3743.80][ORC Section 3743.80], provided the activity is conducted in accordance with all applicable laws, rules and regulations, including, but not limited to, the provisions of Ohio R.C.
+[3743.80][ORC Section 3743.80], and the rules of the Fire Marshal adopted pursuant to Ohio R.C.
+[3737.82][ORC Section 3737.82].

 14. _(n)_

     1. _(1)_ "Concealed handgun license" or "license to carry a concealed handgun" means, subject to subsection (n)(2) of this section, a license or temporary emergency license to carry a concealed handgun issued under Ohio R.C.
-2923.125 or 2923.1213 or a license to carry a concealed handgun issued by another state with which the Attorney General has entered into a reciprocity agreement under Ohio R.C.
-109.69.
+[2923.125][ORC Section 2923.125] or 2923.1213 or a license to carry a concealed handgun issued by another state with which the Attorney General has entered into a reciprocity agreement under Ohio R.C.
+[109.69][ORC Section 109.69].

     2. _(2)_ A reference in any provision of the Ohio Revised Code to a concealed handgun license issued under Ohio R.C.
-2923.125 or a license to carry a concealed handgun issued under Ohio R.C.
-2923.125 means only a license of the type that is specified in that section.
+[2923.125][ORC Section 2923.125] or a license to carry a concealed handgun issued under Ohio R.C.
+    [2923.125][ORC Section 2923.125] means only a license of the type that is specified in that section.
 A reference in any provision of the Ohio Revised Code to a concealed handgun license issued under Ohio R.C.
-2923.1213, a licence to carry a concealed handgun issued under Ohio R.C.
-2923.1213, or a license to carry a concealed handgun on a temporary emergency basis means only a license of the type that is specified in Ohio R.C.
-2923.1213.
+[2923.1213][ORC Section 2923.1213], a licence to carry a concealed handgun issued under Ohio R.C.
+[2923.1213][ORC Section 2923.1213], or a license to carry a concealed handgun on a temporary emergency basis means only a license of the type that is specified in Ohio R.C.
+[2923.1213][ORC Section 2923.1213].
 A reference in any provision of the Ohio Revised Code to a concealed handgun license issued by another state or a license to carry a concealed handgun issued by another state means only a license issued by another state with which the Attorney General has entered into a reciprocity agreement under Ohio R.C.
-109.69.
+    [109.69][ORC Section 109.69].

 15. _(o)_ "Valid concealed handgun license" or "valid license to carry a concealed handgun" means a concealed handgun license that is currently valid, that is not under a suspension under division (A)(1) of Ohio R.C.
-2923.128, under Ohio R.C.
-2923.1213, or under a suspension provision of the state other than this State in which the license was issued, and that has not been revoked under division (B)(1) of Ohio R.C.
-2923.128, under Ohio R.C.
-2923.1213 or under a revocation provision of the state other than this State in which the license was issued.
+[2923.128][ORC Section 2923.128], under Ohio R.C.
+[2923.1213][ORC Section 2923.1213], or under a suspension provision of the state other than this State in which the license was issued, and that has not been revoked under division (B)(1) of Ohio R.C.
+[2923.128][ORC Section 2923.128], under Ohio R.C.
+[2923.1213][ORC Section
+2923.1213] or under a revocation provision of the state other than this State in which the license was issued.

 16. _(p)_ "Misdemeanor punishable by imprisonment for a term exceeding one year" does not include any of the following: